Wall Street glides to the end of its best month since 2023

 Trump has said he’s using tariffs to bring manufacturing jobs back to the United States and that U.S. households and businesses may feel some pain in the process.

 Friday's most influential losses came from several Big Tech stocks.
-Nvidia dropped 3.8% to give back some of its gain from earlier in the week after it topped analysts' expectations for profit in the latest quarter.
+Nvidia fell 2.9% to give back some of its gain from earlier in the week after it topped analysts' expectations for profit in the latest quarter.
 It was the single heaviest weight by far on the S&P 500.

-Shares of SharpLink Gaming rose 2.3%, to bring its gain for the week to a whopping 1,105% after the marketing company said it would raise $425 million to buy the cryptocurrency on the Ethereum blockchain.
+Shares of SharpLink Gaming fell 3.2% to trim their gain for the week to a still-whopping 1,041.4% after the marketing company said it would raise $425 million to buy the cryptocurrency on the Ethereum blockchain.
 The company delivers leads to U.S. sportsbooks and global casino companies, and it has been expanding into the global crypto gaming market.

-In the bond market, Treasury yields edged lower after a report showed that the measure of inflation that the Federal Reserve likes to use was slightly lower in April than economists expected.
+In the bond market, Treasury yields eased after a report showed that the measure of inflation that the Federal Reserve likes to use was slightly lower in April than economists expected.

 A separate report from the University of Michigan said that sentiment among U.S. consumers was better in May than economists expected.
 Sentiment improved in the back half of the month after Trump paused many of his tariffs on China.